ropensci-review-tools/pkgstats/README.md

 Statistics are derived from these primary sources:

-1. Numbers of lines of code, documentation, and white space in each directory and language
+1. Numbers of lines of code, documentation, and white space (both between and within lines) in each directory and language
-2. Summaries of package `DESCRIPTION` file and a couple of other statistics
+2. Summaries of package `DESCRIPTION` file and related package meta-statistics
 3. Summaries of all objects created via package code across multiple languages and all directories containing source code (`./R`, `./src`, and `./inst/include`).